David Lynch: Music

 Lynch was involved in several music projects, many of them related to his films, including sound design for some of his films (sometimes alongside collaborators Alan Splet, Dean Hurley, and Angelo Badalamenti).
 His album genres included experimental rock, ambient soundscapes and, most recently, avant-garde electropop music.
 He produced and wrote lyrics for Julee Cruise's first two albums, Floating into the Night (1989) and The Voice of Love (1993), in collaboration with Badalamenti, who wrote the music and also produced.
 In 1991, Lynch directed a 30-second teaser trailer for Michael Jackson's album Dangerous at Jackson's request.
 He also worked on the 1998 Jocelyn Montgomery album Lux Vivens (Living Light), The Music of Hildegard von Bingen.
 Lynch wrote music for Wild at Heart, Twin Peaks: Fire Walk with Me, Mulholland Drive, and Rabbits.
 In 2001, he released BlueBob, a blues album performed by Lynch and John Neff.
 The album is notable for Lynch's unusual guitar playing style.
 He plays "upside down and backwards, like a lap guitar", and relies heavily on effects pedals.
 Lynch wrote several pieces for Inland Empire, including two songs, "Ghost of Love" and "Walkin' on the Sky", in which he made his public debut as a singer.
 In 2009, his book-CD set Dark Night of the Soul was released.
 In 2008, he started his own record label, David Lynch MC, which first released Fox Bat Strategy: A Tribute to Dave Jaurequi in early 2009.

 In November 2010, Lynch released two electropop music singles, "Good Day Today" and "I Know", on the independent British label Sunday Best Recordings.
-Of the songs, he said, "I was just sitting and these notes came and then I went down and started working with Dean [Hurley] and then these few notes, 'I want to have a good day, today' came and the song was built around that".
+Of the songs, he said: "I was just sitting and these notes came and then I went down and started working with Dean [Hurley] and then these few notes, 'I want to have a good day, today' came and the song was built around that."
 The singles were followed by an album, Crazy Clown Time, which was released in November 2011 and described as an "electronic blues album".
-The songs were sung by Lynch, with guest vocals on one track by Karen O of the Yeah Yeah Yeahs, and composed and performed by Lynch and Hurley.
+The songs were sung by Lynch, with guest vocals on one track by Karen O of Yeah Yeah Yeahs, and composed and performed by Lynch and Hurley.
 All or most of the songs on Crazy Clown Time were put into art-music videos, with Lynch directing the title song's video.